Camille Henrot: Grosse Fatigue (2013)

 Grosse Fatigue is a 13-minute color video that includes videos of screens, bodies, computer desktop, and computer windows.
 Henrot created Grosse Fatigue during her 2013 fellowship at the Smithsonian Institution in Washington D.C.
 The video makes use of themes such as insanity, madness, euphoria, and information overload.

-The work was presented during the Venice Biennale, upon the invitation of curator Massimiliano Gioni.
-With Grosse Fatigue, Henrot set herself the challenge of telling the story of the universe’s creation.
-The text that provides the audio component of the work was written in collaboration with Jacob Bromberg, performed by artist Akwetey Orraca-Tetteh, and accompanied with music was composed by Joakim.
+With Grosse Fatigue, Henrot set herself the challenge of telling the story of the universe's creation.
+The text that provides the audio component of the work was written in collaboration with Jacob Bromberg, performed by artist Akwetey Orraca-Tetteh, and accompanied with music composed by Joakim.

+The work was presented during the 2013 Venice Biennale, upon the invitation of curator Massimiliano Gioni.
+There, she received a Silver Lion for a Promising Young Artist.

+The work was named by Frieze as No.19 of "The 25 Best Works of the 21st Century".

-The Pale Fox
+The Pale Fox (2014)

 In 2014 the Chisenhale Gallery in London, in partnership with Kunsthal Charlottenborg, Copenhagen, Bétonsalon – Centre for art and research, Paris and Westfälischer Kunstverein, Münster, commissioned The Pale Fox, an exhibition comprising an architectural display system, found objects, drawing, bronze and ceramic sculpture and digital images.
 The project purports to articulate our desire to make sense of the world through the objects that surround us.
 A catalogue of the show, entitled Elephant Child, was published in 2016 by Inventory Press and Koenig Books.

-"Bad Dad & Beyond" series
+"Bad Dad & Beyond" series (2015)

 In 2015, Camille began a series of works that ponder the nature of authority figures.
 This series involved watercolors, interactive sculptures, and a zoetrope.
 For an exhibition at Metro Pictures, Henrot created a number of 3D printed telephones that connect to surrealist hotlines.